Tyrant (Spiderbaby Grafix)

-Tyrant is a comic book series published by Spiderbaby Grafix about a Tyrannosaurus rex, written by Steve Bissette.
+Tyrant is an unfinished comic book series published by Spiderbaby Grafix about a Tyrannosaurus rex, written by Steve Bissette.

 Publication history

 There were four issues published in the mid 90s.

 A new Tyrant page appeared in Sundays and Bissette has discussed a proposal he prepared involving a Tyrant revival.

 Plot

 The comic book series focuses on a t-rex's struggles to survive, from even before it emerges from the shell.